vdegenne/vite-plugin-mdicon2svg/README.md

 _(note: it's important to include `id="symbols"` in the tag here to inform the plugin to remove this link at build time.)_

+Now you can dev using normal symbols and at build time SVGs will be [downloaded] and inlined.

 ### Variant

 You can pass the variant you want in the options: